ItsDrike/itsdrike.com/content/posts/gnupg/index.md

 ## How Public Key Encryption works

-In Public Key Encryption, or asymetric encryption, the issuer creates a key pair, consisting of a public key, and a private key.
+In Public Key Encryption, or asymmetric encryption, the issuer creates a key pair, consisting of a public key, and a private key.
 As the name would imply, private key is kept to the issuer and should never be exposed, while the public key should be given to anyone freely.